Statistics 1Y: Introduction to Statistics: Learning from Data STATS1002

 • explain the key concept of natural variation;

-• define the terms sample space, event, relative frequency, probability, conditional probability, independence, random variable, probability distribution, probability density function, expected value and variance;
+• explain the concepts of sample space, event, probability, conditional probability, independence, random variable, probability distribution, probability density function, expected value and variance;

-• describe some standard discrete and continuous probability distributions;
+• describe and recognise some standard discrete and continuous probability distributions and

-• use standard statistical tables for the Normal distribution;
+• use standard statistical tables for the Normal and chi-squared distributions;

 • define the terms population and sample, parameter and estimate;